-Treatment of hypercholesterolaemia
+Treatment of hypercholesterolemia

-The recommended start dose is 5 mg or 10 mg orally once daily in both statin naïve or patients switched from another HMG CoA reductase inhibitor.
-The choice of start dose should take into account the individual patient's cholesterol level and future cardiovascular risk as well as the potential risk for adverse reactions (see below).
+The recommended start dose is 5 or 10 mg orally once daily in either statin naïve or patients switched from another HMG CoA reductase inhibitor.
+The choice of start dose should take into account the individual patient's cholesterol level and future cardiovascular risk as well as the potential risk for adverse reactions (see section 4.4 and 4.8).
 A dose adjustment to the next dose level can be made after 4 weeks, if necessary (see section 5.1).
-In light of the increased reporting rate of adverse reactions with the 40 mg dose compared to lower doses (see section 4.8), a final titration to the maximum dose of 40 mg should only be considered in patients with severe hypercholesterolaemia at high cardiovascular risk (in particular those with familial hypercholesterolaemia), who do not achieve their treatment goal on 20 mg, and in whom routine follow-up will be performed (see section 4.4).
+In light of the increased reporting rate of adverse reactions with the 40 mg dose compared to lower doses (see section 4.8), a final titration to the maximum dose of 40 mg should only be considered in patients with severe hypercholesterolemia at high cardiovascular risk (in particular those with familial hypercholesterolemia), who do not achieve their treatment goal on 20 mg, and in whom routine follow-up will be performed (see section 4.4).
 Specialist supervision is recommended when the 40 mg dose is initiated.

-Prevention of cardiovascular events
+Prevention of Cardiovascular Events